 Environmental conditions and exposures heavily influence human head size.
 Nevertheless, the high degree of heritability of this trait suggests the importance of genetic factors as well.

-In a genome-wide association study of over 45,000 children and adults of European decent, Haworth and colleagues found nine gene loci associated with head size that were shared between the two age groups.
+In a genome-wide association study of over 45,000 children and adults of European descent, researchers found nine gene loci associated with human head size that was shared between two age groups.
 Among these, rare mutations within the TP53 gene have been associated with 0.5-centimeter larger heads in mid-childhood compared to those who did not carry the mutated copies of this gene.

 The study’s finding that the TP53 gene was most strongly associated with human head size and human cranial development is novel.
 The outcomes are consistent with research on non-humans.

 Experimental mice embryos whose copies of the TP53 gene were removed altogether from their DNA had defects that affected skeletal, neural, and muscle tissues of the head.

 The study’s large sample size was sufficient for detecting certain genetic factors.
 However, the investigators believe that an even larger sample is necessary to identify infrequent variants that could also be associated with human head size.
 Scaling up this research would help validate the findings of this study.

 Head size genetic factors can be identified during raw DNA file analysis.
 You can’t control the size of your head, but you can learn more about it by having your raw DNA file analyzed.

 By uploading your genetic DNA testing results on Genomelink, you can receive a comprehensive DNA analysis to learn more about the factors that contributed to creating the person you are.
 Having access to this valuable information can help you make better decisions about your health and lifestyle.

 If you’re ready to know more about yourself and your unique traits, upload your raw DNA file and let the experts at Genomelink uncover your true potential.

 Learn more about your genetic potential by signing up with Genomelink today!